Similarity-based Label Inference Attack against Training and Inference of Split Learning: Attack against Defenses

 \begin{definition} $(\epsilon, \delta)$-DP: An algorithm $\mathcal{M}: \mathcal{D} \rightarrow \mathcal{R}$ is $(\epsilon, \delta)$-differential private if for any two datasets $D$, $D^\prime$ which differ on at most one row, and every set of outputs $\mathcal{O} \in \mathcal{R}$:

 \end{definition}

-Consider the practical setting of label inference attack.
+Consider the setting of the label inference attack.
 The victim (label party) can train the top model with differential privacy~\cite{dwork14} to prevent the label inference attack from the adversary.
 DP-SGD~\cite{Abadi16} algorithm is adopted to generate the artificial noise to the gradients via Opacus~\cite{Yousefpou21}.
-The two control parameters in DP are set as follows: 1) $\delta$ is designed to be the inverse of the size of the training dataset; and 2) $\epsilon$ is the adjustable variables in the simulations (where small values of $\epsilon$ indicate large noise and high privacy guarantee).
+The two control parameters in DP are set as follows: 1) $\delta$ is designed to be the inverse of the size of the training dataset, and 2) $\epsilon$ is the adjustable variable in the simulations (where small values of $\epsilon$ indicate large noise and high privacy guarantee).

 Fig.~\ref{fig:dp-sensitivity} plots the attack performance against differential privacy.
-We can see that differential privacy cannot protect the private labels from the adversary.
-In other words, the inaccurate label inference (e.g., when $\epsilon < 1$ in CIFAR-100, CIFAR-10, and Fashion-MNIST) is at the cost of inaccurate performance of the learning task.
-In most cases, the clustering inference from gradient even outperforms the classification via learning models in terms of accuracy.
+We can see that differential privacy can successfully mitigate LBA.
+The injected noise in gradients prevents the adversary to infer private labels through gradient matching.
+However, we can see that differential privacy cannot protect the private labels against our proposed attacks.
+In other words, the inaccurate label inference based on the smashed data (e.g., $\epsilon < 0.3$) is at the cost of inaccurate performance of the learning task.
 This is because the gradients are based on the loss function (with the correct label) and carry more information than the forward inference.
 The large levels of artificial noises can quickly destroy the accuracy of the forward inference for learning models.

+\textbf{2) Label Differential Privacy.} Label differential privacy (LDP)~\cite{Ghazi21} is proposed to protect label privacy during training, which injects noisy labels to mask the ground-truth labels.
+LDP algorithm adopts a randomized response mechanism to mask the ground truth label. $\epsilon$ is the adjustable variable in the simulations (where small values of $\epsilon$ indicate a high privacy guarantee).
+LDP needs the prior distribution of labels.
+Without loss of generality, we directly calculate the label distribution from the dataset.

+Fig.~\ref{fig:label-dp} plots the attack performance against label differential privacy.
+We can see that the attack accuracy of gradients degrades under label differential privacy.
+However, label differential privacy cannot protect private labels from attacks in terms of the smashed data.
+The inaccurate label inference (e.g., when $\epsilon < 5$ in CIFAR-10, Dogs vs. Cats, and Fruits-360) is at the cost of inaccurate performance of the learning task.
+For simple datasets, e.g., CIFAR-10 and Dogs vs. Cats, LDP cannot provide effective defense performance, either.
+A few noisy labels cannot prevent LBA from optimizing the private labels by gradient matching.